cnorick/curse-of-strahd-notes/Misc/Congratulations, You're Dead.md

 This is the default option for this campaign and what I will assume you're doing until you say otherwise.

 You're now a ghost (not the ghost monster type, but you're spirit has just been separated from your body).
 Here's what that means:

 - You're invisible
 - You can't interact with the living world in any way
 	- The other players can't see or hear you at all, but you can see/hear them
+	- So after you read this, don't communicate with anyone at the table about the game at all; don't tell them what your ch
 -